• Travel

 This is a cute, fun dress that can easily be dressed up or down.
 Overall I find it very comfortable because it’s snug at the bust and flowy below.
 Low fuss!
 I love that it has pockets, but I do find the pocket placement to be a tad high.
 Everytime I go to put my hands in the pockets I always miss them!
 I wonder if this is because of the dress design or because I sized down?
 The fabric is soft and comfortable, though if you have dry or sensitive skin, the elastic waist band may be noticeable if you don’t have a barrier layer.

+This piece is one you can wear year round as it’s easy to layer with leggings and boots and a cardigan or sweater!
 One tip that I wish I knew before I ordered: You can generally order any item from any fabric you see on the Buttercream Clothing website!
 I thought I could only choose from the colors on the Sundae Dress page, but had I known I could order any color (it is made to order after all!)
-I would have got that perfect mustard color instead!
+I would have got that perfect mustard color instead! |

 The Buttercream Clothing Customer Service Experience